-Protective Insurance is the best life insurance company in South Carolina and nationwide, earning an overall MoneyGeek score of 4.7 out of 5 for customer service, affordability, and coverage options.
-We also recommend Guardian Life, Lincoln Financial and Prudential as some of the best affordable alternatives.
+Protective Insurance is the best life insurance company in South Carolina, earning an overall MoneyGeek score of 4.7 out of 5 for customer service, affordability and coverage options.
+We also recommend Guardian Life, Lincoln Financial and Prudential as top alternatives.

 Advertising & Editorial Disclosure